Publishing an application makes it available to your end users. You can specify which modules, data views, and pages you would like to make available.

 Publish an application for testing

-Before you can make the application available to your target audience, you need to publish it to the Test environment.
+Before you make your application available to your target audience, you need to publish it to the Test environment.

 - In your application, ensure that all modules you want to display in the application are published to Test.
-If they are not, open the editor and publish them from there.
-Data views are auto-published.
+If any modules are unpublished, open the editor for those modules and publish them there.
+Data views and Pages are published automatically.

 - Select Publish in the side navigation.

-- Select Publish to Test to publish the application for testing purposes.
+- Click Publish to Test to publish the application for testing purposes.

-- Click Open to load the published application in a new tab.
-You can now share this link to trial the application, e.g., with your colleagues across your organization.
+- Click Open to load the published application in a new browser tab.
+You can now share this link with colleagues or testers in your organization.

-- To customize the display of your application in a portal, configure its portal card settings.
+To customize how your application appears in a portal, configure its portal card settings accordingly.

 Publish an application to your target audience